coderefinery/coderefinery.org/content/blog/2024-01-24-project-future-concept-board.md

 +++
-title = "Summary from a brainstorming meeting about the project future" slug = "2024/01/24/project-future-concept-board"
+title = "Summary from a brainstorming meeting about the project future" slug = "2024/01/24/project-future-concept-board" description = "Screenshots and summary from our concept board."

 [extra]
 authors = "Radovan Bast"